Qumulo/docs/_includes/content-reuse/platform-agnostic-part-replacement-procedure-fvt.md

 1. Select **[2] Perform automatic repair after part replacement (non-destructive)**.

    The part replacement procedure runs and the **FVT passed!** message appears.

+{% include note.html content="In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
+Enter `1` as you would for a [fixable issue](getting-started.html#fixable-issues-during-installation) to reboot the node and then repeat the part replacement procedure." %}